theleftbit/Culture/README.md

 * Defining and iterating over the core value propositions for any required solution.
 * Great software engineering to build the system.

 We've spent years working together, on game-changing projects and products.
-During this process, we've refinined the processes and learning to work together, an now we want to make this know-how available for the best clients.
+During this process, we've refined the processes and learning to work together, an now we want to make this know-how available for the best clients.

 We think software is a key asset to any business, and *great* software should be one of your advantages over your competition.
 Building this in-house is something that would take a lot of time, could lead to a lot of bad hires that would eventually brake the your company's culture.
 Believe us, **we've seen this happen**.